micTrb/CoSiMa-Clicking/README.md

 ## Starting the application

-To start running the Clicknoise application, enter this sequence of commands in a terminal:
+To start running the Clicking application, enter this sequence of commands in a terminal:

 ```sh
 $ git clone git+ssh://git@git.forge.ircam.fr/cosima-clicking.git